Why This Recipe Works

 Toppings of your choice, such as grated cheddar cheese, crispy diced bacon bits, minced chives, sliced scallions, and/or sour cream

-If Using Only the Oven (see note): Preheat oven to 375°F (190°C).
+If Using Only the Oven (see notes): Preheat oven to 375°F (190°C).
 Using a fork or paring knife, puncture potatoes in several spots.
 Rub each potato with a light coat of oil.
 Arrange on a rack set on a baking sheet, or directly on an oven rack, and bake until a fork can easily be inserted into the center of each potato, about 1 hour.
 If setting potatoes directly on oven rack, set a sheet of foil on the rack below to catch any oil drips.

-If Using the Microwave and Oven (see note): Preheat oven to 450°F (230°C).
+If Using the Microwave and Oven (see notes): Preheat oven to 450°F (230°C).
 Using a fork or paring knife, puncture potatoes in several spots.
 Microwave potatoes for 5 minutes.
 Rub each potato with a light coat of oil.
 Arrange on a rack set on a baking sheet, or directly on an oven rack, and bake until a fork can easily be inserted into the center of each potato, about 20 minutes.
 If setting potatoes directly on oven rack, set a sheet of foil on the rack below to catch any oil drips.

 Let potatoes rest 5 minutes.
 Slice each open lengthwise and scoop flesh into a mixing bowl.
 Add butter, season with salt and pepper, and roughly mash, just until butter is incorporated but potatoes are still chunky.